 Yet, if you were to look at our bag today you would swear that it was new even after serving us through Belize, Guatemala, Honduras and El Salvador.
 Dirt seems to flee from it.
 The wheels, zippers and telescoping handle work as smoothly as they did on day one.
 Nothing is stretched, scratched or scuffed.

-OUR REVIEW OF THE BRIGGS & RILEY BRX ESCAPE FROM DECEMBER 2010:
+OUR ORIGINAL REVIEW OF THE BRIGGS & RILEY BRX ESCAPE FROM 2010

 Some people–traveling salesmen, circus performers, flight attendants–claim that they “live out of a suitcase.”
 As full-time road trippers who literally have no home we really, actually, truly live out of our suitcase.